-- Clean them regularly – it’s vital to clean the bit right after you finish an operation.
+- Clean them regularly – cleaning the bit right after you finish an operation is vital.
 That will ensure the tool remains clean for the upcoming tasks.

 - Store them away correctly – you should have a box for keeping the drill bits.
 Once you finish using them, please place them in that box to avoid potential damage.

-- Keep them free from moisture – you don’t want the bits to rust, which is why you should avoid water.
+- Keep them free from moisture – you don’t want the bits to rust, so avoid water.

 Our article covered all the major points related to wood drill bits.
-We discussed the main types and materials and factors to consider when selecting your project’s right bit.
+We discussed the main types, materials, and factors to consider when selecting your project’s right bit.